Healing, through live music performances. Giving Music is a 501 (c)(3) non-profit charitable organization.

 Each year, PSHA awards gifts and grants to a diverse list of non-profit organizations to support their efforts in the community.
 Concerts are underwritten to ensure that the joy of live music is available to a broad range of audiences.
 Support of choirs, musical theater, school marching bands, dance programs, opera, jazz bands and orchestras enriches the community and provides opportunities for a variety of groups, from students to seniors, to learn, enjoy and grow from their experiences in these programs.
 Over the years, gifts and grants have included music education at all levels, music therapy for at-risk children, the underwriting of concerts, the purchase of instruments and uniforms, as well as other art programs.

-Giving Music was awarded an Emerging Organizations Grant from the Los Angeles Department of Cultural Affairs to fund musical performances to city senior citizen centers located in Council Districts 2, 3, 6, 7, 8, 9 and 12.
-Our ensembles have given holiday concerts in past years at the Mt.
+Giving Music has been awarded an Emerging Organizations Grant from the Los Angeles Department of Cultural Affairs to fund musical performances to city senior citizen centers located in Council Districts 2, 3, 6, 7, 8, 9 and 12.
+Our ensembles give holiday concerts at the Mt.
 Carmel, Slauson, Mid-Valley and Betty Hill Senior Centers.

 Thanks to a generous Community Service Grant from the Rotary Club of Los Angeles, Giving Music gave holiday performances to four nursing homes in East Hollywood and Koreatown in 2013.
 Serrano North Convalescent, Fountainview Subacute Care, Serrano South Convalescent and Burlington Convalescent, all located in low-income areas of Los Angeles, were visited by Giving Music ensembles during the 2013 holiday season.
 Thank you, Rotary Club of Los Angeles, for helping us make the season a little brighter for an underserved Los Angeles community!